 If you find sauerkraut a bit bland then try this easy kimchi recipe.

 Fermented foods are great for your body, but they can be hard on your teeth.
-For this reason I suggest to not snack on something like kimchi and if you have sensitive teeth do swish with some water after eating.
+For this reason I suggest to not snack on something like kimchi and if you have sensitive teeth do swish your mouth with some water after eating.

 - 1 medium onion